Fabrics and lace

 Satin Fabric = This describes the way a fabric is woven...

-Weft, describes the threads used in the shuttle traveling across the width of the cloth.
+Weft describes the threads used in the shuttle travelling across the width of the cloth.
 Warp describes the threads used in the length of the fabric.

 In Satin fabric, instead of warp and weft being woven alternately, longer float threads will be woven over several warp or weft threads.
 The longer float threads, give a smoother finish that catches the light.

-Silk Fabric = This describes a fiber used to weave a fabric...
+Silk Fabric = This describes a fibre used to weave a fabric...

-Most of our garters in this price range are made of a top quality poly satin.
-It is made in the UK by a company that also supplies Marks and Spencer.
+Most of my garters in this price range are made of an organza ribbon or a top quality poly satin (although there are a few great value pure silks in this price range too!).
+The poly satin is made in the UK by a company that also supplies Marks and Spencer.

 Pure Silk Satin